England Euro 2020 squad: Alexander-Arnold in but Lingard out as Southgate picks 26-man party

 Liverpool full-back Alexander-Arnold was a notable absentee from the England squad during the March international break, when 2022 World Cup qualification got underway.

-He was included in Southgate's preliminary plans this time around however, and after much speculation, has made it to this summer's tournament.
+He was included in Southgate's preliminary plans this time around however, and after much speculation, has made it to this summer's tournament, where he will wear No. 22.

 Lingard is another to have missed the cut, with a productive loan spell at London Stadium not enough to keep him in contention.